 Edgar Degas (1834-1917) is one of the most revered artists of all time, a French Impressionist renowned for his paintings, sculptures, prints and drawings that take the viewer deep into the world of late 19th century Paris.
 Interested in the psychology and everyday lives of his subjects, Degas is famous for a number of recurring themes in his work, foremost among them the subject of dance and ballet, in particular.
 Indeed, more than half of his works depict dancers.

 Degas was the most eclectic of the Impressionists, however, both in the diversity of his subject matter and in his experimentation with various manners and techniques.
-With work by Degas in many media — from painting and monotype to sculpture and drawing — and exploring his interests in all arenas of French life, this show highlights Degas’ prodigiousness and exquisite draftsmanship.
-The exhibition Degas: The Private Impressionist reveals the artist’s particular masterly in depicting lifelike movement, as seen in his rendition of dancers, racecourse subjects, and female nudes.
-His portraits, too, are most notable for their emotional complexity and their portrayal of human isolation.
-At the beginning of his career, Degas wanted to be a history painter, a calling for which he was well prepared by his rigorous academic training and close study of classic art.
-In his early thirties, though, he changed course, and by bringing the traditional methods of a history painter to bear on contemporary subject matter, he became a classical painter of modern life.
+With work by Degas in many media — from print and monotype to sculpture and drawing — and exploring his interests in all arenas of French life, this show highlights Degas’ prodigiousness and exquisite draftsmanship.
+Among its major subjects, the exhibition Edgar Degas, The Private Impressionist: Works on Paper by the Artist and His Circle reveals the artist’s particular fascination not merely with dancers but also with racehorses and jockeys, female nudes, and portraiture.